Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202308/responsible-use.md

 without needlesly delaying that big job simply because the scheduler thinks the nodes will only be available at a later time than they actually are.

-The maximum walltime on LUMI is high compared to many other large clusters in Europe.
+The maximum walltime on LUMI is high compared to many other large clusters in Europe that have a 24 hour limit for larger jobs.
 Don't abuse it.

 ## Core and memory use on small-g and dev-g